| Are hostas just for the shade? |

 you see a large, blue-green hosta, odds are that one

 or both of these plants are in its genetic makeup.
+Other cultivars you will frequently see in the

 genetic background of many hostas would include H. 'Beatrice', H. 'Dorothy